smart-mobile-software/arisedocs/docs/source/report.rst

 **Variation A**:

 | Game over
-| Buy more life to continue
+| Buy more lives to continue
 | [ 1 life ]
 | [ 5 lives ]
 | [ 25 lives ]